 - Isentropic compression (compression stroke) – The gas (fuel-air mixture) is compressed adiabatically from state 1 to state 2, as the piston moves from bottom dead center to top dead center.
 The surroundings do work on the gas, increasing its internal energy (temperature) and compressing it.
-On the other hand the entropy remains unchanged.
-The changes in volumes and its the ratio (V1 / V2) is known as the compression ratio.
+On the other hand, the entropy remains unchanged.
+The volume changes, and the ratio (V1 / V2) is known as the compression ratio.

-- Isochoric compression (ignition phase) – In this phase (between state 2 and state 3) there is a constant-volume (the piston is at rest ) heat transfer to the air from an external source while the piston is at rest at top dead center.
-This process is intended to represent the ignition of the fuel–air mixture injected into the chamber and the subsequent rapid burning.
-The pressure rises and the ratio (P3 / P2) is known as the “explosion ratio”.
+- Isochoric compression (ignition phase) – In this phase (between state 2 and state 3), there is a constant volume (the piston is at rest ) heat transfer to the air from an external source while the piston is at rest at the top dead center.
+This process is intended to represent the ignition of the fuel-air mixture injected into the chamber and the subsequent rapid burning.
+The pressure rises, and the ratio (P3 / P2) is known as the “explosion ratio”.

-- Isentropic expansion (power stroke) – The gas expands adiabatically from state 3 to state 4, as the piston moves from top dead center to bottom dead center.
-The gas does work on the surroundings (piston) and loses an amount of internal energy equal to the work that leaves the system.
+- Isentropic expansion (power stroke) – The gas expands adiabatically from state 3 to state 4 as the piston moves from top dead center to bottom dead center.
+The gas works on the surroundings (piston) and loses an amount of internal energy equal to the work that leaves the system.
 Again the entropy remains unchanged.
-The volume ratio (V4 / V3) is known as the isentropic expansion ration, but for Otto cycle, it is equal to the compression ratio.
+The volume ratio (V4 / V3) is known as the isentropic expansion ratio, but it is equal to the compression ratio for the Otto cycle.

-- Isochoric decompression (exhaust stroke) – In this phase the cycle completes by a constant-volume process in which heat is rejected from the air while the piston is at bottom dead center.
+- Isochoric decompression (exhaust stroke) – In this phase, the cycle completes by a constant-volume process in which heat is rejected from the air while the piston is at the bottom dead center.
 The working gas pressure drops instantaneously from point 4 to point 1.
 The exhaust valve opens at point 4.
 The exhaust stroke is directly after this decompression.
-As the piston moves from bottom dead center (point 1) to top dead center (point 0) with the exhaust valve opened, the gaseous mixture is vented to the atmosphere and the process starts anew.
+As the piston moves from the bottom dead center (point 1) to the top dead center (point 0) with the exhaust valve opened, the gaseous mixture is vented to the atmosphere, and the process starts anew.